hortonworks/cloudbreak/docs/index.md

 ###  Public Beta - 0.1

 The `first public beta` does support autoscaling clusters on **Amazon AWS** and **Microsoft Azure** - and we will bring in the other Cloudbreak providers as we add them.
 Once our contributions in Apache Hadoop, YARN and Ambari will be released (patches are accepted and in trunk - target versions are *2.6.0 and 1.7.0* - Periscope will start supporting the `static` cluster features such as application SLA policies.
+Also note that the current version supports only up-scaling.
 The currently supported Hadoop is the Hortonworks Data Platform - the 100% open source Hadoop distribution and the respective component versions are:

 CentOS - 6.5 Hortonworks Data Platform - 2.1 Apache Hadoop - 2.4.0 Apache Tez - 0.4 Apache Pig - 0.12.1 Apache Hive & HCatalog - 0.13.0 Apache HBase - 0.98.0 Apache Phoenix - 4.0.0 Apache Accumulo - 1.5.1 Apache Storm - 0.9.1 Apache Mahout - 0.9.0 Apache Solr - 4.7.2 Apache Falcon - 0.5.0 Apache Sqoop - 1.4.4 Apache Flume - 1.4.0 Apache Ambari - 1.6.1 Apache Oozie - 4.0.0 Apache Zookeeper - 3.4.5 Apache Knox - 0.4.0 Docker - 1.1 Serf - 0.5.0 dnsmasq - 2.7